 Both drivers and any passengers can then exchange their names, phone numbers, email addresses, drivers’ license numbers, and insurance information, and some of this can be done by taking pictures.
 Showing concern for others involved in the crash and being cooperative can help smooth this process along; this is not the time to make accusations or apologize for causing the accident.

 Also, if there are any witnesses at the scene, they can be asked to share their contact information.
 They could provide valuable evidence later on if there are issues with an insurance claim.
 The insurance company should also be called in a timely manner.
+You can also file a report online here.

 What Do I Tell the Police?